Basic Annual Costs 2021-22

 School of Health Sciences and Human Performance

-With the exception of two majors (exercise science and sport studies), the curriculum of each of the programs in the school requires between one and five field-based experiences.
+The curriculum of all programs in the school requires between one and five field-based experiences.
 Any related field experience expenses (housing, transportation, uniforms, etc.) are borne by the students.
 Students work closely with the fieldwork coordinator within their department to identify and secure placement at a facility that aligns with the profession they plan to pursue.
 In some instances, students will be able to complete field experiences locally during the regular semester while taking classes.
 However, many students choose to complete their field experiences outside of the regular semester.
-Tuition costs for summer and winter intersession coursework are calculated based on the number of credits the student registers for and the prevailing summer session rate.
+Tuition costs for summer and winter intersession coursework are calculated based on the number of credits the student registers at the summer session rate.

 Additional expenses may be required for the purchase of specialized equipment for specific courses in certain departments, as well as for courses offered through the physical activity, leisure, and safety (PALS) program.
 General information regarding these requirements is contained within the individual course description and is discussed by the instructor on the first day of class.